 All of your courseworks are designed primarily to give you experience in developing intelligent control and/or cognitive systems.
 However, the course is also intended to give you experience and feedback in writing about research.
-To this end, you will be writing research reports of at least one full page but not much more than two, using exactly this format.
-Submissions should be in PDF, preferably derived from this latex format, certainly in 12 point font.
-Alternatively, if you want to embed video in your report, you may submit the report in HTML.
-I would do this by converting a latex report to HTML using htlatex, but you can construct the HTML as you please.
-Note that this specification is a bit over 1.5 pages long, so your HTML report can be roughly 33% shorter or longer than this.
-Figures (both drawn plans and photos) are encouraged for marks and clarity but do not count either for or against page length.
+To this end, you will be writing research reports of about two pages, using exactly this format.
+Submissions should be in PDF or HTML, preferably derived from this latex format, certainly in 12 point font.
+I recommend making HTML by using latex plus htlatex, but you can construct your report using any tool you please.
+Note that this specification is a bit over 1.5 pages long, so your HTML report no more than 33% longer than this.
+Figures (both drawn plans and photos) are encouraged for marks and clarity and do not count either for or against page length.
 The 1-2 pages are counting text only.
+But remember, don't spend too much time on this coursework!
+You should spend about 19 hours total on each coursework, about 4 of which will be writing up.
+The coursework should be uploaded to Moodle by 11pm on Friday 1 March at the latest, but feel free to submit it sooner.